-With the warmer weather now officially here you may find that your children are constantly pining to get outside.
-My own daughter loves being outside.
+My daughter keeps asking the same question over and over again.
+"When will it be Summer?".
+Despite us wrapping her up and letting her play in the garden over the winter months, it really isn't the same as those warm afternoons playing in the garden.
+Darcie loves being outside.
 We have such wonderful neighbours, all of which who have children.
 Quite often on a Sunday or on a sunny evening you will see all of the children playing together, whilst the parent's take turn to supervise.
-Whilst this is lovely, I can't help but think how young Darcie still is and yet she's asking to go and knock on her friends doors to see if they want to go play.
+Whilst this is lovely, I can't help but think how young Darcie still is and yet she's asking to go and knock on her friend's doors to see if they want to go play.
 I constantly find myself asking where the time has gone.

-With our garden plans still yet to get started (we're still waiting for our summer house!) it has got me thinking how we can make the garden child friendly.
-Especially now our Son, Henry (8 months old) is starting to enjoy and explore the garden too.
+With our garden plans still yet to get started (we're still waiting for our summer house!) it has got me thinking how we can make the garden child-friendly.
+Especially now our Son, Henry is starting to enjoy and explore the garden too.
 Having done a little bit of research there are so many ways in which this can be done, including suiting all budgets.
-I thought I would write a little post on my ideas for a child friendly garden.
+I thought I would write a little post on my ideas for a child-friendly garden.

 This is something we will be doing over the half term.
 A fairy garden is simple and relatively cheap to make.
 You can even buy little kits to help you create your very own fairy garden.
 Darcie would adore this, she will spend hours playing with her dolls and barbie's so I think her own little space for a toy fairy would be brilliant.